pulibrary/allsearch_api/.github/ISSUE_TEMPLATE/ruby_upgrade.md

 ---

-- [ ] Add the new ruby version to CircleCI
+- [ ] Add the new ruby version to CircleCI and .tool-versions
 - [ ] Fix any failing tests or dependency issues caused by ruby upgrade
 - [ ] Provision staging box to use the new ruby version
 - [ ] Deploy code that works with the new ruby version to staging